darecstowell/wraeclast-whisperer/notes/fly.io.md

 # Fly.io Deployment Notes
+#TODO - this may need updating after installing pgvector

 To start and deploy the app - create a new app name in `fly.toml`, then run `fly deploy`.